top of page

 Diversifying Philosophy

-The project of diversifying philosophy is very close to my heart.
-I wrote my Bachelor's and Master's theses on cross-cultural philosophy, studied Buddhist philosophy with Tibetan teachers in India, and have been incorporating non-Western and minority philosophers and philosophical ideas into my syllabi and lesson plans for as long as I've been teaching.
-Lately I've been focusing on disability inclusion and accessibility.
+The project of diversifying philosophy is deeply meaningful to me.
+I wrote my Bachelor's and Master's theses on cross-cultural philosophy, studied Buddhist philosophy with Tibetan teachers in India, and have consistently integrated non-Western and minority philosophers and ideas into my syllabi and lesson plans throughout my teaching career.
+Recently, I have directed my attention towards disability inclusion and accessibility.
 Here are links to some resources I've found useful:

 BLOGS, OP-EDs & ARTICLES